-BOI Reporting Requirements: Recent Legal Developments and Impact on Real Estate in 2025
+BOI Reporting Requirements: March 2025 Update and Impact on Real Estate

 The Corporate Transparency Act (CTA), a federal law enacted in 2021, represents a significant step toward enhancing transparency in business ownership and combating financial crimes.
 A key component of this law is the requirement for certain businesses to file Beneficial Ownership Information (BOI) reports with the Treasury Department’s Financial Crimes Enforcement Network (FinCEN).